 Restless for more two-wheeled adventures, and fulfilling a wish to return to Africa, I left the UK by bicycle a year later in 2009.

 The Big Africa Cycle was another solo and mostly unplanned journey.
-I guessed I might be on the road for a year and a half, but it was almost three years later that I rolled into Cape Town, having covered 35,000km on a circuitous route across the continent.
+I guessed I might be on the road for a year and a half, but it was almost three years later that I rolled into Cape Town, having cycled 35,000km and raised over £20,000 for the Against Malaria Foundation.

-In 2013 I returned to Africa and took up an English teaching post in northern Tanzania.
+In 2013 I returned to Africa to work as a teacher trainer in northern Tanzania.
 I brought the bicycle and used my holidays to explore more of the continent on two wheels.

 Two years later my teaching contract finished and I was back on the road, riding north through the Horn of Africa.
 A cargo boat loaded with cows transported me out of Africa to Oman and the Arabian Peninsula.
 That journey finished in the UAE.